Watercolor Artist: Career Profile

 Bachelor of Fine Arts or Master of Fine Arts programs provide an opportunity for watercolor artists to hone their existing skills, learn new techniques and access social networks.
 Some schools offer degrees or concentrations specifically in watercolor, while others provide watercolor training as part of a broader visual arts degree program.
 Fine arts degree programs combine classroom instruction with studio hours giving students the opportunity to learn art theory and history while they develop their techniques and build their portfolios.
 Coursework in business or related areas may also benefit watercolor artists by providing them with an understanding of the marketplace and how to sell their artwork.

 Although there's a high level of competition for jobs, highly skilled and talented watercolor artists are often able to find a market for their completed projects, but may not be able to support themselves entirely through their art.
-The U.S. Bureau of Labor Statistics predicted that employment for fine artists, including painters, sculptors and illustrators, would grow by 8% between 2010 and 2020 (www.bls.gov).
-The median annual salary for fine artists was $44,850 in May 2012.
-Artistic individuals may also consider careers as graphic designers, whose median annual salary was $44,150, or as multimedia artists and animators, who earned $61,370 as of 2012.
+The U.S. Bureau of Labor Statistics predicted that employment for fine artists, including painters, sculptors and illustrators, would grow by 4% between 2012 and 2022 (www.bls.gov).
+The median annual salary for fine artists was $42,610 in May 2013.
+Artistic individuals may also consider careers as graphic designers, whose median annual salary was $44,830 in 2013, or as multimedia artists and animators, who earned median annual pay of $64,470 as of 2013.

 Related to Watercolor Artist: Career Profile